-In a NutshellFifth Third offers unsecured and secured personal loans in a wide range of amounts and loan term options with no closing costs.
+In a NutshellFifth Third offers unsecured and secured personal loans in a wide range of amounts and loan term options.
 But depending on where you live, a loan from this bank may not be an option — it only serves customers in 11 states.

 - Unsecured loan amounts as high as $50,000